aica-wavelab/tech-crash-course/index.md

 Structured over three 2-day blocks (6 days in total), the course addresses:

 1. **Introduction**: This introductory bloc focuses on basics history and principle in artificial intelligence as a reasearch field from a computer science perspective.
-You will learn about basic concepts, such as,  *logic*, *information*, *learning*, *(Baysian) probability* on an intuitive level.
+You will learn about basic concepts, such as, *logic*, *information*, *surprise*, *(Baysian) probability*, *regression* and *classification* on an intuitive level.
 After a general introduction to AI's history and current state, we will together try to answer the questions:

 + How to model intelligence?
 + When is learning possible?